jorwat/PlaylistGenerator/README.md

 ## Instructions for Grader

 - Before hitting Start, you will want to trigger the audio component, hit ctrl-m on the keyboard.
-It should trigger a song.
+It should trigger a song. **It will pause at the main menu for now as I am planning to have a song manager in the future**.
 - From there, hit start and enter your name and hit the button
 - From there, enter your library
 - You can generate the first required event.
 Create a playlist by hitting the create a